Timeline of the 2019–2020 Hong Kong protests (November 2019): 12 November

 For the entire day, the police clashed with the protesters in Chinese University of Hong Kong.
 At night, protesters marched into the Festival Walk mall in Kowloon Tong after the mall closed early and set a giant Christmas tree on fire; some glass guard rails and doors were also smashed.
 A China Mobile shop was set on fire in Causeway Bay.
 In Sheung Shui, a train was firebombed and objects were thrown onto the train track.
 In Mong Kok, police fired multiple tear gas rounds as protesters blocked roads and vandalised public infrastructure, such as traffic lights and switch boxes.
 In Tin Shui Wai, protesters besieged and started a fire inside the police station.
 In Sha Tin, a police van was set on fire.

 Government published figures indicated that the police fired a record 2,330 canisters of tear gas that day all over Hong Kong, in particular at the Chinese University – the highest number in a single day since the protests began in June.

+On 5 October 2023, jail sentences of up to four years for rioting were handed out to ten people who had protested in Central.
+They had damaged buses, thrown petrol bombs and bricks at police, and vandalized restaurants perceived to be opposing the protests, the judge said.
+On 2 March 2024, eight protesters were sentenced for rioting and breaching anti-mask laws, and jailed for up to three years and nine months.